German Bundesrat: Legislative process

 The Bundesrat is one of three constitutional bodies (along with the Bundestag and the federal government) that have the right of initiative for the legislative process.
-In addition, government legislative initiatives must be formally brought to the attention of the Bundesrat, which has to respond to them with a statement.
-The bill can only be discussed in the Bundestag once this statement has been made (so the Bundesrat does not yet vote on the motion here, but it can significantly delay it).
-Conversely, a bill proposed by the Bundesrat must first be submitted to the Federal Government for a statement before the Bundestag can deal with it.
-When the Bundestag has finally approved a bill, it is forwarded to the Bundesrat.
+Legislative initiatives by the federal government must be formally brought to the attention of the Bundesrat, which may respond to them with a statement within six weeks or within three weeks if the government considers the bill to be urgent.
+The bill can only be discussed in the Bundestag once this statement has been made or the deadline runs out.
+The Bundesrat can demand an extension of the deadline to nine weeks or, in the case of an urgent bill, to six weeks.
+If instead the Bundesrat proposes a bill, it must first be submitted to the Federal Government for a statement before the Bundestag can deal with it.

+If the Bundestag adopts the bill, it must be forwarded to the Bundesrat.
 There are two possibilities here: